XMUNLP/XMUNMT/README.md

   * The most common approach to achieve open vocabulary is to use a technique called BPE.
 The codes of BPE can be found at [here](https://github.com/rsennrich/subword-nmt).
-  * To encoding training corpora using BPE, you need to generate BPE operations first.
-The following command will create a file named "bpe32k" which containing 32k BPE operations, along with two dictionaries named "vocab.en" and "vocab.de"
+  * To encode the training corpora using BPE, you need to generate BPE operations first.
+The following command will create a file named "bpe32k" which contains 32k BPE operations, along with two dictionaries named "vocab.en" and "vocab.de".
   ```
   python subword-nmt/learn_joint_bpe_and_vocab.py
     --input corpus.tc.en corpus.tc.de -s 32000 -o bpe32k
     --write-vocabulary vocab.en vocab.de
   ```
-  * You need to encoding the training corpora, validation data and test data using the generated BPE operations and dictionaries.
+  * You need to encode the training corpora, validation data and test data using the generated BPE operations and dictionaries.
   ```
   python subword-nmt/apply_bpe.py -c bpe32k --vocabulary vocab.en